What to do if…

 Important note

-This is general information, not a diagnosis.
+This is general information, not a diagnosis and not medical or professional advice.
 If symptoms are severe, sudden, worsening, or you feel very unwell, seek urgent medical help immediately.

 Additional Resources